touqeershafi/keycloak-friendly-captcha/README.md

 ## Overview

 This extension integrates [Friendly Captcha](https://friendlycaptcha.com/) into Keycloak, providing a privacy-respecting, GDPR-compliant CAPTCHA solution for your authentication flows.
 Unlike traditional CAPTCHAs, Friendly Captcha uses proof-of-work puzzles that are solved automatically by the user's browser, eliminating the need for image recognition challenges.

+The extension supports both **login** and **reset password** flows, with configurable attempt thresholds for login and immediate protection for password resets.
+You can configure custom JavaScript CDN URLs for the Friendly Captcha SDK through the admin console, giving you flexibility in how the CAPTCHA script is loaded.

 ## Screenshots